-Multilingual performance based on incredible but true stories from the borderland between Norway, Finland and Russia.
+Multilingual performance based on incredible, yet true, stories from the borderland between Norway, Finland, and Russia.

 Pictures of the mountain of bicycles at the Storskog border post went viral in 2015.
 Hundreds of Syrian and Afghani refugees had discovered a loophole in the law.
 Then, as now, crossing the border between Russia and Norway on foot or by car was forbidden, but if you arrived on a cycle it was fine.

 Playwright Rawdna Carita Eira’s idea was to follow the story of one of the cycles from the cycle mountain.
 The cycle becomes a common thread running through an 80-year period of incredible but true episodes in the area where Norway, Finland and Russia meet.

 The characters are invented, but the events of which they are a part are real.
 There are stories of flight and homelands, the fate of the Skolt Sami settlement in Njuõʹttjäuʹrr (Notozero), a legendary bar in Boris Gleb in 1965, the world’s deepest man-made hole, sudden openings in closed borders and of people doing what they must to survive.

 Work with the stage language for Muohtadivggažat (The Sound of Snow) has taken two years.
 During the performance we hear a mixture of languages based on the mother tongues and linguistic repertoire of the actors.